Microsoft Graph integration

 5. Press Register

-2. Configure mail-sending permission (Mail.Send)
+2. Configure send-mail permission (Mail.Send)

 1. In your App go to API Permissions